 Broken Flute: The Native Experience in Books for Children.
 Z 1039 .I54 B76x 2005 (Ref)

-Authored by two Native American women, this is a guide to help teachers, librarians, and parents select the best children's books representing Indian cultures.
-It also evaluates the most objectionable works by non Native writers.
+Authored by two Native Americans, this is a guide to help teachers, librarians, and parents select the best children's books representing Indian cultures.
+It also evaluates the most objectionable works by non-Native writers.

 Heart Has its Reasons: Young Adult Literature with Gay/Lesbian/Queer Content, 1969-2004.
 PS 374 .H63 C37 2006

-This book begins with an overview essay about young adult books with GLBT subjects, and then divides the literature by decades, from the 1970s to the 1990s.
-Each chapter has an essay discussing issues and themes, followed by an annotated bibliography of YA books.
+This book begins with an overview essay about young adult books with LGBTQ subjects, and then divides the literature by decades, from the 1970s to the 1990s.

 Sensitive Issues: An Annotated Guide to Children's Literature, K-6.
 Z 1037 .R23 1992